tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

     };

 ### Some Final Touches for Guest Devices

 Now we have most of the actual devices setup.
-Some final modifications for individual devices can be done at the end of the guest devicetree config.
+Some final modifications for individual devices can be done at the end of the guest device tree config.
 These can be done outside the main node as we just modify some node properties which are already defined.

     /**
      * For fec1 we need to update the interrupts to match the ones used by guest pass-through.